-When you’ve experienced the odd beating of your heart from atrial fibrillation (AFib), you may feel unsure about revving your heartbeat with exercise.
-Take comfort from experts.
+When you’ve experienced the irregular beating of your heart from atrial fibrillation (AFib), you may feel unsure about revving up your heart rate with exercise.
+Take comfort from the experts.
 They say physical activity is usually good for people with AFib, but it’s still wise to take precautions.

-Before you start exercising, ask your cardiologist if you need any tests first.
-Doctors clear most people with heart disease to start exercising right away.
+Before you start exercising, ask your cardiologist if you need any tests.
+Doctors clear many people with heart conditions to start exercising right away.
 It's possible, though, that you have problems that need treatment first.

-Your cardiologist may also suggest a rehab program.
-Rehab specialists help you develop a custom exercise program, look out for any problems, and help you identify when it’s safe to push yourself.
+Your cardiologist may also suggest a cardiac rehabilitation program.
+Rehabilitation specialists help you develop a custom exercise program, look out for any problems, and help you identify when it’s safe to push yourself.

-Once your doctor gives you the OK, ask if she has other specific tips to keep you exercising safely.
+Once your doctor gives you the OK, ask if there are other specific tips to help keep you exercising safely.

-- Check your pulse.
+Check your pulse.
 Ask your doctor what your heart rate should be while you're exercising and after you've cooled down.
-Get your doctor’s advice on what to do if your pulse is too low – should you increase your time or increase your level of exertion?
+Get their advice on what to do if your pulse is too low – should you exercise longer or push yourself harder?
 If your pulse is too high, you're more likely to have symptoms.
 Ask your doctor what to do to bring it down.